What is tendonitis?

 Your healthcare provider will take a careful history of your symptoms and perform a physical examination.
 X-rays are rarely helpful in the diagnosis of tendonitis because they do not show tendons; however, your provider might order one to rule out other conditions that could cause your symptoms.
-An MRI could be ordered to look for inflammation or tears in the tendon.
+An MRI can show inflammation or tendon tears.
 Blood tests can dertermine if symptoms are caused by an underlying medical condition.
 Thyroid and diabetic conditions can cause similar symptoms.

 How is tendonitis treated?

-The goal of treatment is to relieve pain and reduce inflammation; but the course of treatment will depend on the underlying cause of the condition.
+The goal of treatment is to relieve pain and reduce inflammation; but the course of treatment will depend on the underlying cause.

 - Over-the-counter pain relievers, rest, and ice can help to reduce inflammation and pain.

 - A brace or support may be prescribed.

 - Corticosteroid injections might be used to relieve pain and swelling, but repeated injections can weaken a tendon and increase the risk of rupture.